 IEEE – Institute of Electrical and Electronics Engineers Citation Style

-Law – Legal Citation Guide
+Law – UBC Library Legal Citation Guide

 SAA – Society for American Archaeology Quick Guide